Bicycling along Lake Michigan

 In the marina, I watched a covey of ducklings and men being photographed with large catches of salmon.
 Back on the trail, I passed steep wooden steps that led to the blufftop 1860 light tower and museum and the imposing St. Mary's, an 1884 Gothic Revival church.

 From Port Washington, the trail to Belgium is straight and flat, perfect for in-line skating.
-From there, it continues across the county border to Cedar Grove, but bicyclists also can take a county road three miles east to Harrington State Park and its Lake Michigan beach.
+From there, it continues across the county border to Oostburg, but bicyclists also can take a county road three miles east to Harrington State Park and its Lake Michigan beach.

 Cedarburg makes a good base for bicyclists; for more, see Jolly Cedarburg.